 The predicate read/1 and derived predicates produce an error message on quoted atoms or strings with more than 6 unescaped newlines.
-Newlines may be escaped with $\$ or $\$ C. This flag also enables warnings on $\$ $\$ $\$ followed by blank space in native mode.
+Newlines may be escaped with \ or \c.
+This flag also enables warnings on \ $\langle newline \rangle$ followed by blank space in native mode.
 See section 2.15.1.
+Note that the ISO standard does not allow for unescaped newlines in quoted atoms.